zulip/zulip-mobile/docs/howto/build-run.md

 [install-rsync]: https://serverfault.com/a/872557

-* For running `react-native run-android` or any other build commands, use the Git Bash prompt.
+* For running `tools/run-android` or any other build commands, use the Git Bash prompt.
 The Windows Command Prompt isn't supported.

 * Or, if you'd like a richer command-line environment and are up for